CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

 $$\mathbf{B}_ {pa}(t)=\int \mathbf{B}(\mathbf{x},t)S(\mathbf{x}- \mathbf{x}_ {pa} (t)) d\mathbf{x}$$

 These equations of motion are used inside the PIC algorithm.
-In the following, we will focus on the simpler scheme of finite-difference-time-domain (FDTD) PIC: we adopt a temporal discretization, a spatial grid in 1D,2D or 3D, and spatial and time derivatives are computed with second-order centred finite differences according to the [**leap-frog scheme**](https://en.wikipedia.org/wiki/Leapfrog_integration) that will be discussed later.
+In the following, we will focus on the simpler scheme of finite-difference-time-domain (FDTD) PIC: we adopt a temporal discretization, a spatial grid in 1D, 2D or 3D, and spatial and time derivatives are computed with second-order centred finite differences according to the [**leap-frog scheme**](https://en.wikipedia.org/wiki/Leapfrog_integration) that will be discussed later.
 Starting from initial conditions, every time step $\delta t$, the PIC algorithm follows these steps to evolve the plasma dynamics:

 * Evaluation of the current density field on the spatial grid nodes from macro-particle charges, positions and velocities.
 * Determination of the electromagnetic field on the grid solving Maxwell equations with the computed current density.
-* Interpolation of the fields from the grid nodes to the macro-particles positions.
+* Interpolation of the fields from the grid nodes to the macro-particles' positions.
 * Update of macro-particle momenta and positions with the Lorentz force acting on them (particle pushing).

 These operations constitute a loop (see **Figure 1**) that can be reiterated, advancing in time, step by step.
-Maxwell equations are easily solved by direct integration with finite differences, and it is not necessary to solve divergences equations at each timestep if they are satisfied at the initial time, they remain valid for all times provided that the continuity equation is satisfied for all times.
+Maxwell equations are easily solved by direct integration with finite differences, and it is not necessary to solve divergences equations at each timestep: if they are satisfied at the initial time, they remain valid for all times provided that the continuity equation is satisfied for all times.
 The problem requires boundary conditions for fields and particles.
 The most used ones are periodic boundary conditions.
 Particle and field data are saved during the simulation and analysed in the post-processing phase.
 The following section is devoted to explaining better the last step of the loop devoted to particle pushing.

 |![imagine](https://github.com/CompuNanoLab/PlasmaPhysicsLab/assets/140382467/35ffc328-c75d-4f89-937f-cc4e41cfabf3)|
 |:--:|